 Installation of Nexus Aluminum Grinder Wheels

-- Try the 4” or 5″ drive wheel on the shaft without the steel key to ensure that the wheel slides easily onto the motor shaft or pulley shaft.
+- Try the dished drive wheel on the shaft without the steel key to ensure that the wheel slides easily onto the motor shaft or pulley shaft.
+The flat side of the drive wheel faces the motor and the dished out side face away from the grinder.

 - When installing the drive wheel onto the motor shaft or pulley shaft, make sure that the key way is aligned up properly with the wheel and shaft.

-- If the key is too large, remove the steel key and grind or file it down so that the drive wheel slides on easily.
+- If the key stock is too large, and generally it is, remove the steel key and grind or file it down so that the drive wheel slides on easily over the steel key.

 - Never hammer the drive wheel onto the motor shaft as this may damage the motor and/or bearings.

-- The drive wheel should just slide on with some taps with your hand.
+- The drive wheel should just slide on easily with your hand.

 - Use an 1/8” hex key or Allen wrench to tighten the set screw onto the motor shaft.